Connect with others who understand.

 Recurrence Rates for Different Types of Breast Cancer

-The type of breast cancer is defined by the details of cancer cells.
-Your doctor will run tests on the cancer cells from a biopsy (a procedure to remove a piece of tissue or a sample of cells from your body) to see what type of cancer you have.
+Breast cancer type is determined by the characteristics of the cancer cells.
+Your doctor will perform tests on cells from a biopsy — a procedure that removes a small sample of tissue or cells — to identify the type of cancer you have.

-It is possible to have multiple types of breast cancer tumors at the same time or to have a tumor with characteristics of several different types.
+It’s possible to have multiple types of breast cancer tumors simultaneously or a tumor with characteristics of several types.

 Hormone Receptor Status

-Hormone receptors can be present on normal breast cells and some breast cancer cells.
+Hormone receptors may be present on both normal breast cells and some breast cancer cells.
 Two hormones, estrogen and progesterone, attach to these receptors (proteins) on the surface of the cell and encourage cell growth.
 Breast cancer cells can have one, both, or neither of these receptors.
-Breast cancers can be called hormone receptor-positive or hormone receptor-negative based on whether the cancer cells have the hormone receptor.
+Breast cancers can be called hormone receptor (HR)-positive or hormone receptor-negative based on whether the cancer cells have the hormone receptor.

 Estrogen receptor status can help your doctor predict your risk of recurrence.
 However, more research is needed to see if progesterone receptor status can also predict recurrence.

-People with estrogen ER-negative breast cancer can experience early recurrences (within five years after treatment) more often than those with ER-positive breast cancer.
-However, ER-positive breast cancer is more likely to recur later, more than five years after treatment is completed.
+People with estrogen receptor-negative breast cancer can experience early recurrences (within five years after treatment) more often than those with estrogen receptor-positive breast cancer.
+However, ER-positive breast cancer is more likely to recur later, 10 or more years after treatment is completed.

 HER2 Status

-Between 15 percent and 20 percent of breast tumors have higher levels of a protein that helps cells grow faster, known as human epidermal growth factor receptor 2 (HER2).
-When breast cancer cells have higher than normal levels of HER2, it is known as HER2-positive breast cancer.
-HER2-positive breast cancer is an aggressive type of breast cancer that has a high risk of recurrence.
+Between 15 percent and 20 percent of breast tumors have higher levels of a protein that helps cells grow faster, known as human epidermal growth factor receptor 2.
+When breast cancer cells have excess HER2, the condition is referred to as HER2-positive breast cancer.
+This is an aggressive type of breast cancer that has a high risk of recurrence.

-Targeted drugs, like trastuzumab (Herceptin), have improved the outlook for people with HER2-positive breast cancer.
-However, about 20 percent of people with HER2-positive cancer develop a recurrence even when treated with targeted drugs.
+Targeted drugs, such as trastuzumab (Herceptin), have significantly improved outcomes for people with HER2-positive breast cancer.
+However, even with these treatments, about 30 percent of people with HER2-positive cancer still experience recurrence with metastasis (cancer spreading).

 Triple-Negative Breast Cancer